 By my mid twenties, I had stopped being creative altogether.
 This was the last picture I drew (using pastels) back in 1986:

-Clearly you can see I was good at art, but my perception of myself was reflected in how I viewed my work.
-My boyfriend/lover/friend had asked me to do a portrait of his favourite singer, Alexandra O’Neal from the record sleeve; when he saw my creation, he threw the original on the floor!
+As you can see, I clearly was good at art, but my perception of myself was reflected in how I viewed my work.
+My lover-friend had asked me to do a portrait of his favourite singer, Alexandra O’Neal from the record sleeve; when he saw my creation, he threw the original on the floor!

 Still, I remained a blocked writer and artist for over 20 years after that.
 My inner child was crying out to be heard, but I ignored her.